top of page

 ABOUT ME

 I am a sociologist curious about the connections between economic development and the worlds of family and work.
 My research examines the gendered consequences of macro level social changes such as globalization, demographic shifts, immigration, and state policies.
-I am proud to work and teach at a nontraditional campus in Texas that serves a diverse group of upper-division college students, many of whom bring a lifetime of rich experiences with them into the classroom.
+I am proud to work and teach at Stephen F. Austin State University, a public university in East Texas that serves a diverse group college students, many of whom bring a lifetime of rich experiences with them into the classroom.

 Photo: Bathurst, NSW, Australia